Diode-exe/moveInARSpace/README.md

 6. In pointer_ball.py, you need to press and hold the 'c' key to make the ball visible.

+7. In main.py, press 'r' to reset the ball's position.

 ## Notes

 You need to download the MediaPipe Hand Landmarker model and place it in the same directory as the `main.py` file.
 You can download the model from the following link: